1978 Steelers 22 at Colts 10 Preseason

 Super Bowl XIII Steelers 35 vs Cowboys 31

-Titans clash in the greatest Super Bowl match-up of all time as Bradshaw, Swann & Stallworth air it out against Staubach, Dorsett & "America's Team" in a circus of big plays.
-Game MVP Bradshaw is brilliant from the outset (particularly on 3rd down, where he hits 8 of 9 passes for 165 yards & 2 TDs) and by halftime, Terry has broken every significant Super Bowl passing record, ultimately finishing with 318 yards and 4 TDs.
-It's worth noting that Bradshaw really gets the hot hand after the Henderson/Hegman strip for a TD.
+Titans clash in the greatest Super Bowl match-up of all time as Bradshaw, Swann & Stallworth air it out against Staubach, Dorsett & "America's Team" in a circus of big plays featuring 14 future Hall of Fame players (9 for Pittsburgh and 5 for Dallas) and two future Hall of Fame head coaches.
+Game MVP Bradshaw is brilliant from the outset, particularly on 3rd down, where he hits 8 of 9 passes for 165 yards & 2 TDs.
+By halftime, Terry has already thrown for over 250 yds and scored 3 TDs, breaking every significant Super Bowl passing record after only 30 minutes, ultimately finishing with 318 yards and 4 TDs.
+It's worth noting that Bradshaw really gets the hot hand after the Henderson/Hegman sack/strip for a Dallas TD.
 Terry is hurt on the play and administered smelling salts on the sideline.
 So what does he do during the next few minutes of play?
-He merely throws a 75-yard TD strike to Stallworth, hooks up with Swann one big play after another and finally engineers a masterful 2 minute drill capped by a beautiful touch pass to Bleier for the go-ahead TD.
+He merely throws a 75-yard TD strike to Stallworth, hooks up with Swann for one big play after another and finally engineers a masterful 2 minute drill capped by a beautiful touch pass to Bleier for the go-ahead TD.
 Speaking of Swann & Stallworth, their final stats speak for themselves; Swann 7 rec. for 124 yds & a TD (the game-winner), and Stallworth 3 rec. for 115 yds & 2 TDs (in spite of playing only the 1st half due to leg cramps).
 And while the final game statistics suggest a shootout, Pittsburgh is clearly the dominant team.
 Dorsett gains 45 yards on Dallas first ill-fated drive yet only has 47 yards by halftime, and much of Dallas' total yardage comes in "garbage time" after Pittsburgh has opened up an 18 point 4th quarter lead.
 And contrary to the claims of many Dallas fans, the Jackie Smith drop occurs during the 3rd quarter, not in the waning minutes of the game.
 Before the game, the video features commentary from Dick Enberg, Curt Gowdy, John Brodie and Merlin Olsen plus player introductions and the coin toss from George Halas and the singing of National Anthem.
 After the game, there's plenty of postgame analysis and interviews with Bradshaw, Franco, Banaszak, Staubach, Landry and closes with Swann & Stallworth popping the cork on a huge bottle of champagne.
 My personal favorite game and one of the most entertaining Super Bowls of all time.